 This tweak darkens interfaces like Control Center, the application dock, application folders, the volume HUD, and even Control Center.

-You can read our full review of the iOS 9 version of Noctis to learn more about what to expect from the iOS 10 version of Noctis when it hits Cydia in the future for $2.00.
+You can read our full review of the iOS 9 version of Noctis to learn more about what to expect from the iOS 10 version of Noctis, which is available in Cydia’s BigBoss repository for $2.00.

 CCRecord is a really simple and free jailbreak tweak for iOS 10 devices that adds a shortcut to Control Center for recording your iPhone’s screen.